Glavo/kala-common/README.md

 ## Thanks

-This project is developed using JetBrains IntelliJ IDEA, thanks to the free license provided by JetBrains for me.
+This project is developed using JetBrains IDEA.
+Thanks to JetBrains for providing me with a free license, which is a strong support for me.

 ![JetBrains Logo (Main) logo](https://resources.jetbrains.com/storage/products/company/brand/logos/jb_beam.png)